Guide to field trips featuring energy production and use

 Search the guide

 A special publication, Learning about Energy with Field Trips, June 2007, highlights trips in and around Massachusetts, especially sites with multiple functions and with educational missions.
-You can download a copy of the 32 page guide (click below) or you may request a copy from us (limited availability).
+You can download a copy of the 32 page guide or you may request a copy from us (limited availability):

-http://energyteachers.org/ETODocuments/fieldtripguide-ma.pdf (1.58MB) SOME DATA MAY BE OUT OF DATE IN PDF; PLEASE USE THE ONLINE DATABASE FOR NEWEST INFORMATION.
+http://energyteachers.org/ETODocuments/fieldtripguide-ma.pdf (PDF, 1.58MB) SOME ENTRIES MAY BE OUT OF DATE IN PDF; PLEASE USE THE ONLINE DATABASE ABOVE FOR NEWER INFORMATION.

-If you know of an interesting place where students and/or educators can go to learn about energy, please let us know by entering the site in our guide: click here.
+If you know of an interesting place, anywhere in the world, where students and/or educators can go to learn about science, technology, and engineering, please share by entering the site in our guide: Add a site.